-\paragraph{Misspecified final head.} If the final head is not flexible enough to learn sufficiently well the ground-truth $y=f(c)$ dependence, during training the model tends to store the necessary dependences into the learnt concepts, which get deformed to encode additional information about the task and the other concepts.
-In real-world applications a common choice for the final head of a CBM is a linear layer, which being itself interpretable, allows in principle for a full model explainability.
-In reality the task is however very often described by a highly non-linear function of the concepts, and a linear layer can be severely misspecified in such cases.
+\paragraph{Misspecified final head.} If the final head is not flexible enough to learn the ground-truth $y=f(c)$ dependence, during training then the model tends to store the necessary dependences into the learnt concepts, which are thereby deformed to encode additional information about the task and the other concepts.
+In many practical applications a common choice for the final head of a CBM is a linear layer which in principle allows for full model explainability.
+In reality, many tasks are best described by a non-linear function of the concepts, and a linear layer can be misspecified in such cases.

-As an example showcasing the general effects of final head misspecification as well as representing a potential shortcoming of a considerable fraction of existing CBMs, we consider soft CBMs with a linear head trained on datasets where the ground-truth task is either a linear or non-linear function of the concepts.
-To achieve that, we modify the functional dependences in TabularToy(0.25), dSprites(0) and 3dshapes(0) by adding non-linear terms to the original tasks -- see Appendix \ref{App_details_c2y_misspecification}.
-As a baseline measuring the final head misspecification, for each dataset we train a separate linear head on the ground-truth concepts.
+To explore the general effects of final head misspecification we considered soft CBMs with a linear head trained on datasets where the ground-truth task is either a linear or non-linear function of the concepts.
+To do so we modified the functional dependences in TabularToy(0.25), dSprites(0) and 3dshapes(0) by adding non-linear terms to the original tasks (see Appendix \ref{App_details_c2y_misspecification} for details).
+As a baseline measuring the final head misspecification, for each dataset we trained a separate linear head on the ground-truth concepts.
 Table \ref{table_c2y_task_performance_incomplete_concepts_misspecified} shows the resulting decrease in task performance in terms of the reference task accuracy $y^{(k)}_{acc}$.
 The corresponding leakage scores are displayed in Figure \ref{figure_causes_c2y_misspecification} and their concepts and task accuracies are presented in Appendix \ref{App_accuracies_incomplete_concepts_misspecified_head}.
 According to the Leakage Criterion, a misspecified final head causes a higher leakage in 7/9 model classes.
-Note in particular that high concept supervision is generally not sufficient to compensate for the additional leakage induced by the final head misspecification.
+Moreover, high concept supervision is generally not sufficient to compensate for the additional leakage induced by the final head misspecification.